uncomplicate/neanderthal/backers.md

 ## Early Birds

-The list of people who pledged monthly support on the first day when I announced donations:
-(in order of pledging)
+The list of people who pledged monthly support on the first day when I announced donations (in order of pledging):

 1. Rich Hickey
 2. Daniel Slutsky